African safari at the foothill of Mount Kilimanjaro, Amboseli National Park!

 - Look out for the birds. the park is home to 400 species of birds.
 My favourite?
 The flamingoes, of course!

 It was August, a few months after the cruel summer of Africa had taken leave.
 However, Amboseli retained its arid, lifeless straw-yellow appearance.
 The ice cap of Kilimanjaro melts with warm sun and provides a natural irrigation for the land.
 Salt lakes are otherwise dried up, forcing elephant herds to move in search of the swamps.
-My Indian eyes searches for the dense jungles we have been taught and shown since a child.
+My Indian eyes search for the dense jungles we have been taught and shown since a child.
 We do have the Himalayas presiding over an enriched jungle life for a greater part of the country.
 Africa laughs in her mind, I guess and opens the Kimana gate.

 Black on White or White on Black?